srgzx/wallop/docs/README.md

 I did not fork the original repo because I don't really know what I am doing here on Github or with editing this code, and I did not want to accidentally bombard the original project folks with notifications & commits etc.

-<b>It's very important to understand that THIS version of wallop is NOT designed to be installed, it's meant to be run from a Docker container ONLY</b>
+<b>It's very important to understand that THIS version of wallop is NOT designed to be installed and run on macOS/Windows/Linux, it's meant to be run specifically from a Docker container</b>

 So far I have changed: